kdheepak/tabline.nvim/README.md

 }
 ```

-Currently, this works best when the buffers and tabs are in section a and section z.
+Currently, this works best when the buffers and tabs are in section a and section z respectively.
 Support for other sections will be added in the future.